RyanClementsHax/notes/cloud/aws/ec2.md

   - scheduled
     - available to launch within the time windows to reserve
   - within an account or accounts that have access to these instances, its first come first serve
+  - can't always guarantee capacity
+  - can extend boundaries across AZs
+  - can sell unused reserved instances on the marketplace
 - dedicated hosts
   - phyisical ec2 server dedicated for your use
   - allows you to use your existing server-bound software licenses